AssassinUKG/XSSPlayground/README.md

 # XSSPlayground

-A simple place to learn XSS
+A simple place to learn XSS.
+Made for myself to learn and to help others (please do use!)

 ## Screenshots

 ![](/assets/xss.png)

 ## Setup

 Host
 Download the inxed.php file and add to your /var/www/html folder, *Tip: Make a new folder called 'xss' eg: /var/www/html/xss